otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

         (samples), and specify that process_radtags clean, discard, and rescue reads.

     • The process_radtags program will write a log file into the output directory.
-        Examine the log and answer the following questions:
+        Examine the log and answer the following questions

             How many raw reads were there?